Flowchart Symbols: Meaning and Examples

 What is the difference between a connector and an off-page connector?

 An on-page connector links parts of the same diagram on one page.
-An off-page connector indicates the flow continues on another page or screen.
+An off-page connector indicates that the flow continues on another page or screen.

 What are standard flowchart symbols?